DanielBachler/Tavern-Calculator/README.md

 Future plans are to have the program frozen to an executable state that does not require having python installed.

-Once the program is launched you will have to select you rule set file, using the file menu on the application then load the tavern you wish to do calculations for.
+Once the program is launched you will have to select your rule set file, using the file menu on the application then load the tavern you wish to do calculations for.
 Hit the update button to randomly select an event and recalculate the values for the tavern.

 To save a tavern there is an option in the file menu that allows for saving the tavern to a file.